-3.7 These groups will work closely with the business support function to ensure the business of the Safeguarding Children Partnership is efficient and effective, deadlines are met, and include guiding the work of the support functions in place.
-Activities will also include oversight of a forward plan, the annual report leading the business plan, managing communications, as well as providing challenge for improvement activities and non-compliance by agencies, escalating any concerns to the Partnership.
+3.7 These groups will work closely with the business support function to ensure the business of the Safeguarding Partnership is efficient and effective, deadlines are met, and include guiding the work of the support functions in place.
+Activities will also include oversight of a forward plan, the annual report leading the business plan, managing communications, as well as providing challenge for improvement activities and non-compliance by agencies, escalating any concerns.